plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 * Track record of bringing a positive attitude to your work and team
 * Multilingual a plus

 Interested?
-[Let’s talk](mailto:hello@craftand.com "email").
+Let’s talk.
 We offer competitive compensation and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
+Please drop us a note with your resume and any relevant links / information to hello@craftand.com.